-For the stormwater main along Houghton Bay Road (Remediation 2b and possibly Remediation 4), review options for treatment of stormwater via proprietary devices, prior to discharge to the CMA/ marine reserve.
+For the stormwater main along Houghton Bay Road review options for treatment of stormwater via proprietary devices, prior to discharge to the coast/marine reserve.

 Confirm that, when a combination of all/or some solutions are implemented the volume of leachate directed to sewer will not compromise the capacity of the sewer main downstream.